Logotyp Jordbruksverket

 • plants you have grown yourself.

-• pre-packaged seeds you bought from professional companies other than your own and which you sell in unbroken packages
+• pre-packaged seeds you bought from other professional enterprises other than your own and which you sell in unbroken packages

-• seeds of non-woody species of ornamental plants, if you only market less than 5,000 seeds per variety and year or if you have an annual turnover from the seed sales that is lower than 1.5 price base amount.
+• seeds of non-woody species of ornamental plants, if you market less than 5,000 seeds per variety and year or if you have an annual turnover from the seed marketing that is lower than 1.5 price base amount and it is not via e-commerce or by mail order with seed that require plant passport

-Plant passport are required when you trade within Sweden or with other EU Member States
+Plant passports are required when you trade within Sweden or with other EU Member States

 If you professionally trade in or move plants and propagating material within Sweden or between EU Member States, the products shall in most cases have a plant passport.
-A plant passport is a label attached to the product, certifying that the product has been checked and is free from regulated pests.
-The purpose is to prevent the spread of regulated pests and, when necessary, enable the tracing of pests which have spread.
+A plant passport is a label attached to the product, which certifies that the product has been checked and is free from regulated pests.
+The purpose is to prevent the spread of regulated plantpests and, when necessary, enable the tracing of pests which have been spread.
 Plant passports are issued by the company that is authorized to issue plant passport.
-To issue a plant passport, you must first register with the Swedish Board of Agriculture.
+To issue plant passports, you must first register with the Swedish Board of Agriculture.

-Phytosanitary certificates are required for trade with countries outside the EU, and there are some import bans
+Phytosanitary certificates are required for trade with countries outside the EU, and there are certain import bans

 If you are buying plants or propagating material from a country outside the EU, there must be a phytosanitary certificate for the products.
-This is a document which is issued by the plant protection organisation in the exporting country, showing that they have checked the products and verified that the products are free from regulated plant pests.
-You shall also pre-notify the import.
-Please note that if you then move the products between countries within the EU, this will require plant passports.
+This is a document which is issued by the plant protection authority in the exporting country, showing that they have checked the products and verified that the products are free from regulated plant pests.
+You also need to notify the import ahead of time.
+Please note that if you move the products between countries within the EU after the import, the movement will require plant passports.

-Some plants entail such considerable risk that they are not allowed to be imported at all if they come from certain countries or certain parts of the world.
+Some plants entail such considerable risk that they are not allowed to be imported at all if they originate from certain countries or certain parts of the world.

 If you are selling plants or propagating material to a country outside the EU, you need to find out what the rules are in the recipient country.
 Some countries require a phytosanitary certificate for the products.
 You can apply for a certificate with the Swedish Board of Agriculture.

-Trade in propagating material of ornamental plants and in vegetable propagating materials and vegetable plants
+Trade in propagating material of ornamental plants, vegetable propagating materials and vegetable plants

 These rules apply to you if you produce or trade with propagating material for ornamental plants including seed from woody ornamental plants, or with plant propagating material for vegetables or vegetable plants.

-The rules apply to all genera and species which are intended for ornamental use, and those genera and species which are for vegetables.
+The rules apply to all genera and species which are intended for ornamental use, and those genera and species which are intended for vegetables use indicated below.

 The species and groups to which the rules for vegetable plants apply (in Swedish)